 That’s where The Grand America Hotel, the only AAA Five-Diamond hotel in Utah, helps cater to visitors needing an extra touch of comfort and luxury.

-Director of Hotel Operations, Anthony Bartholomew says: “We’ve been compared to a Ritz-Carlton on steroids.”
+Director of Hotel Operations, Anthony Bartholomew says: “We’ve been called a Ritz-Carlton on steroids.”

-I lingered alongside the Mediterranean-inspired indoor and outdoor pools just long enough to imagine each were my own private beach.
+I lingered alongside the Mediterranean-inspired indoor and outdoor pools just long enough to imagine each was my own private beach.

 Manmade and Natural Wonders